next-dropzone/learnreactnative.github.io/_posts/2018-04-30-react-native-with-redux-architecture.markdown

 layout: post
 title: React Native with Redux Architecture
 date: 2018-04-29 00:00:00 +0300
 description: React Native is a popular user interface (UI) library for mobile app development.
+Because it has no guidelines or defined patterns for managing data within an application, it can be used with practically any framework or library.
+That being said, developers have increasingly been searching for a data management solution created specifically with React in mind and that shares some of its principles.
+One solution that developers have turned to is Facebook's Flux architecture.
 img: react-native-with-redux-architecture.png
 tags: [react native, mobile, mobile app, mobile development, react, react native training, learn react native]
 ---